kaifishr/GeneticWheels/README.md

 # GeneticWheels

-Reinventing the wheel with genetic optimization.
+Rediscovering the wheel with genetic optimization.